criyle/go-judge/README.md

 sysctl -p
 ```

+#### Memory Usage

+The controller will consume `60M` memory and each container will consume `20M` + size of tmpfs `2 * 16M`.
+For each request, it consumes as much as user program limit + extra limit (`16k`) + total copy out max * 2.

+For example, when concurrency = 4, the executor itself can consume as much as `60 + (20+32) * 4M = 268M` + 8 * total copy out + total max memory of requests.

+Due to limitation of GO runtime, the memory will not return to OS automatically, which could lead to OOM killer.
+The background worker was introduced to checks heap usage and invokes GC when necessary.

+- `-force-gc-target` default `10m`, the minimal size to trigger GC
+- `-force-gc-interval` default `5s`, the interval to check memory usage

 ### Benchmark

 By `wrk` with `t.lua`: `wrk -s t.lua -c 1 -t 1 -d 30s --latency http://localhost:5050/run`.